CopterExpress/clover_tools/README.md

-# clever_tools
+# clover_tools

-Useful ROS nodes and stuff for CLEVER drone kit, that is not included to the [Raspberry Pi image](https://github.com/CopterExpress/clever/releases).
+Useful ROS nodes and stuff for Clover drone kit, that is not included to the [Raspberry Pi image](https://github.com/CopterExpress/clover/releases).

 ## Installation